IBM-Cloud/docs/services/mobileaccess/protecting-resources-local.md

   years: 2015, 2016

 ---
-{:shortdesc: .shortdesc} {:codeblock:.codeblock}
+{:shortdesc: .shortdesc}

 # Using {{site.data.keyword.amashort}} with a local development environment
 {: #protecting-local}

-Last updated: 22 July 2016
+Last updated: 23 July 2016
 {: .last-updated}

 You can configure your local development  to use the {{site.data.keyword.amafull}} service that is running on {{site.data.keyword.Bluemix}}.
 Specifically, you can develop code locally using the {{site.data.keyword.amashort}} server SDK and send {{site.data.keyword.amashort}} requests to the development server.
 These requests will be protected by the {{site.data.keyword.amashort}} service that is running on {{site.data.keyword.Bluemix}}.